Home » Who We Are » Impact

 Who Are the Food Insecure?

-The USDA defines food insecurity as “a household-level economic and social condition of limited or uncertain access to adequate food.”
-On Long Island, the food insecure includes the unemployed and working poor, children, seniors, veterans, the homeless, and other socio-economic and ethnic groups.
-Long Island Cares exists to both help feed these communities and eradicate the root causes of this blight on America.
+The USDA defines food insecurity as “a lack of consistent access to enough food for every person in a household to live an active, healthy life.”
+On Long Island, our food-insecure neighbors include families, children, seniors, veterans, unhoused individuals, and more.
+Long Island Cares exists to both help feed our community and eradicate the root causes of this blight on America.

 221k